 There are two cases within the system that allow the client to send scripts to the server for evaluation.

-- Filters and/or queries: It is legal to send a filter to the server such as:
+- Filters and/or queries: It is legal to send a filter to the server which reads something like this -

 - System API: The API call AJAXEvaluate allows the client to run arbitrary scripts on the server and receive a response.